Tipton teenager rescued from White River

 Hill said he was unfamiliar with the area and didn’t know where he entered the river with a group of friends or where their intended destination was.

 “I hit a tree and overturned,” Hill said after being rescued.
-"I was standing on a tree in the water.
-I’m okay.”
+“I was standing on a tree in the water.
+I’m OK.”

 Scanner traffic indicated that Hill was standing in five feet of water to the east of the bridge on Ind.
 13.

-Pendleton Fire Chief Jeff Moore said his department received the call for their boat to perform the rescue.
+Pendleton Fire Chief Jeff Moore said his department received a call for their boat to perform the rescue.

-Joe Julian, a conservation office with the Indiana Department of Natural Resources said despite the recent rains, the White River was not at flood stage.
+Joe Julian, a conservation officer with the Indiana Department of Natural Resources, said despite the recent rains, the White River was not at flood stage.

 “It’s just right for floating,” he said.
 “I’m not surprised at the number of people on the river because it’s a holiday weekend.